duckdb/duckdb-web/docs/guides/file_formats/excel_import.md

 ### Loading to an Existing Table

-To load data into an existing table from a query, use `INSERT INTO` from a `SELECT` statement.
+To load data into an existing table from a query, use `INSERT INTO` from a `SELECT` statement:

 ```sql
 INSERT INTO tbl